Aimeedeer/coconut-report/content/posts/test-and-open-an-issue.md

 as the Hugo commenting plugin.
 It creates an issue on your public GitHub repo if someone comments on your website.
-The plugin is put in a template Html file used in each article page, and it is supposed to work exactly the same way.
+The plugin is put in a template HTML file used in each article page, and it is supposed to work exactly the same way.

-I tested the second round
-that started from my already published website and then local testing.
+I made a second round of tests with my already published website and then tested it locally.
 I commented on
-- [a blog post](https://impl.dev/posts/write-readable-rust-code/), and it worked with my test message (which I have deleted already), and it worked;
+- [a blog post](https://impl.dev/posts/write-readable-rust-code/), and it worked with my test message (which I have deleted already);
 - [another blog post](https://impl.dev/posts/2020-05-10-notes-on-rules-of-thumb/), and nothing happened;
 - [a third blog post](https://impl.dev/reports/2020-09-27/) , and
   nothing happened.

-After that, I couldn't understand why it worked on the first blog-posttest.
-Then I want a safe testing environment without destroying my origin website code or content.
+After that, I couldn't understand why it worked on the first blog-post test.
+Then I wanted a safe testing environment without destroying my original website code or content.

 ## Build A Clean Environment for Test